 Investment Valuation and Income Recognition: The Plan's investments are reported at estimated fair value.
 Where available, quoted market prices are used to value investments.
 Shares of registered investment companies are valued at the net asset value of shares held by the Plan at year-end.
 The Plan's interest in the common/collective trusts is valued at the net asset value based on information reported by the investment advisor/trustee using the audited financial statements.
-The net asset value, as provided by the fund less the estimated fair value of its liabilities.
+The net asset value, as provided by the investment advisor/trustee, is used as a practical expedient to estimate fair value, and is based on the estimated fair value of the underlying investments held by the fund less the estimated fair value of its liabilities.
 The common/collective trusts do not have a finite life, unfunded commitments or significant restriction on redemptions and participant transactions may occur daily.